ewhittle/Public_PhD_WES_Analysis/AlphaMissense/README.md

 ## Step 3: Convert flat table into SQL database

 In order to manipulate the table in R Studio, the flat table must be converted into a SQL table within an SQL database.
 The code is uploaded in the file 'sqlconversion.py'.
 It must be run within the pythonenv conda environment.
-Once run, the analysis can be transitioned to R and analysed using the script ''.
+Once run, the analysis can be transitioned to R and analysed.